bpichon0/Scripts_drylands_shift/README.md

     - `Dryland_shift_main.R` for the non-spatial simulations
     - For the spatially explicit simulations done with 2 species, run the code `2_species.jl`.

 **3.** To run the analysis for N-species, you can run the file `N_Species_Sim_main.jl`.
 Note that simulations with 15 and 25 species using pair approximation takes some time run.
-The code is nevertheness parallalized.
-It took about **1.5 day on a 25 cores CPU**.
+It took about **1.5 days on a 25 cores CPU**.
+The code is nevertheness parallalized: you can change the number of cores used in the file.
+Simulatations are then post-processed using `Dryland_shift_main.R` script.

-**4.** Once simulations are made, all figures are made using the same file `Make_figures.R`.
+**4.** Once simulations and post-processed are made, all figures are generated using the same file `Make_figures.R`.
+It is organized by figures.